SaurabhRNalawade/Devops/kubernetes/readme.md

    - Pulls container images from container registries (e.g., Docker Hub).
    - Runs containers as defined in the pod specification.
    - Manages the lifecycle of containers (start, stop, and monitor).

-###  Kubernetes Objects
+# ${\color {blue} \textbf {Kubernetes objets}}$
 Kubernetes organizes the workloads in the cluster using objects.
 Objects represent the desired state of the system.
 Some important Kubernetes objects are:
 - #### Pod:
    - A Pod is the smallest and simplest unit in Kubernetes.
 It is a group of one or more containers that share the same network IP, storage, and namespace.
 Pods are used to run containers within a Kubernetes cluster.
 - #### Service: